Download This Sample

-- In 1907, after the defeat of Russia in the Russo-Japanese war, Britain gradually sided with Britain, and the Anglo-Russian Entente was formed.
+- In 1907, after the defeat of Russia in the Russo-Japanese war, Britain gradually sided with Russia, and the Anglo-Russian Entente was formed.

 - Shortly after, France, Britain, and Russia formed the Triple Entente, an international force that would oppose the Triple Alliance.

 This is a fantastic bundle which includes everything you need to know about the Triple Alliance across 23 in-depth pages.
 These are ready-to-use Triple Alliance worksheets that are perfect for teaching students about the Triple Alliance which was formed on May 20, 1882.
 It was a truce between the nations of Germany, Austria-Hungary, and Italy.
 The alliance was renewed periodically until it expired in 1915, during the first World War.

 - History Review